Mid-Term Subscription Change Scenarios in Usage Based Billing

 Scenario

-You want to grant a customer additional included usage mid-term without changing their plan, pricing, or usage configuration.
-This is typically used for one-off needs or temporary spikes.
+You want to grant a customer additional included usage mid-term without changing their plan, pricing, or entitlement configuration.

 Recommended approach